I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-iogetrequestorprocess.md

 Prior to Windows XP, <b>IoGetRequestorProcess</b> returns a pointer to the process that created the thread.

-An IRP is automatically associated with a thread if it is issued by the I/O Manager or obtained by calling <a href="kernel.iobuildasynchronousfsdrequest">IoBuildAsynchronousFsdRequest</a>, <a href="kernel.iobuildsynchronousfsdrequest">IoBuildSynchronousFsdRequest</a>, or <a href="kernel.iobuilddeviceiocontrolrequest">IoBuildDeviceIoControlRequest</a>.
+An IRP is automatically associated with a thread if it is issued by the I/O Manager or obtained by calling <a href="..\wdm\nf-wdm-iobuildasynchronousfsdrequest.md">IoBuildAsynchronousFsdRequest</a>, <a href="..\wdm\nf-wdm-iobuildsynchronousfsdrequest.md">IoBuildSynchronousFsdRequest</a>, or <a href="..\wdm\nf-wdm-iobuilddeviceiocontrolrequest.md">IoBuildDeviceIoControlRequest</a>.

-For more information about using system threads and managing synchronization within a nonarbitrary thread context, see <a href="kernel.driver_threads__dispatcher_objects__and_resources">Driver Threads, Dispatcher Objects, and Resources</a>.
+For more information about using system threads and managing synchronization within a nonarbitrary thread context, see <a href="https://msdn.microsoft.com/fbd8aadd-5a24-48c9-9865-80cc7dc97316">Driver Threads, Dispatcher Objects, and Resources</a>.

 ## -requirements